How Much Does a Patio Cover Cost in Houston?

 Get a Free Quote

-If you’re thinking about adding a patio cover to your Houston home, one of the first questions you’ll ask is: “How much does it cost?”
+If you’re thinking about adding a patio cover in Houston, one of the first questions you’ll ask is: “How much does it cost?”
 The answer depends on the material, size, roof type, electrical upgrades, and HOA requirements — but Houston’s climate also plays a major role.

 1. Average Cost of a Patio Cover in Houston